danilop/multimodal-chat/README.md

    - Personal Archive: Stores and retrieves text, Markdown, or HTML content, using a semantic database
    - Sketchbook: Manages a multi-page sketchbook for writing and reviewing long-form content.
 Supports multiple output formats:
      - Markdown (.md): For easy reading and editing
-     - HTML (.html): For web-based viewing
-     - PDF (.pdf): For professional document sharing
+     - Word Document (.docx): For document editing

 5. **Image Handling**:
    - Image Generation: Creates images based on text prompts
-   - Image Catalog: Searches, compares, and manages images by description or image similarity
+   - Image Catalog Search: Searches images by description
-   - Image Downloader: Adds images from URLs to the catalog
+   - Image Similarity Search: Finds similar images based on a reference image
    - Random Images: Retrieves random images from the catalog
    - Get Image by ID: Retrieves a specific image from the catalog using its ID
    - Image Catalog Count: Returns the total number of images in the catalog
+   - Download Image: Adds images from URLs to the catalog

 6. **arXiv Integration**:
    - Search and download arXiv papers